Location of city's most common speed traps can now be uploaded to your

 Light Cameras Locations, and Guide to Dog Walking Parks, among others.
 New

 The downloadable speed trap file is in GPX (the GPS Exchange Format), an

 XML data format for the interchange of GPS data (points, routes, and tracks)

 between applications and Web services on the Internet.
 The file is compatible

 with most of the popular GPS systems, including Garmin, Lowrance and Magellan.

-Lead by author and style guru Russell Smith, XY Canada is an advisory
+Lead by author and style guru Russell Smith, XYYZ is an advisory service

 email, the Wyre, on topics that include style, nightlife, food, women and